 Canberra-based company Mr Fluffy installed loose-fill asbestos insulation in the ceiling spaces of ACT and NSW premises in the 1960s and 1970s.
 If disturbed, loose-fill asbestos fibres can become airborne and breathed in, which may cause health risks.
 The NSW Government has determined that demolition, comprehensive site remediation and disposal are the only options to remove the health risk from affected properties.

 Loose-fill asbestos is unlike other forms of asbestos.
 The building inspection report won’t confirm the presence of loose-fill asbestos and it can't be identified by sight alone.
-The only way to confirm whether a home is affected by loose-fill asbestos insulation is to have it tested by a competent person, such as a licensed asbestos assessor.
+The only way to confirm whether a home is affected by loose-fill asbestos insulation is to have it tested by a licensed asbestos assessor.

-The NSW Government is providing free sample testing to owners of pre-1980s residential premises in 27 identified NSW local government areas.
-Owners of premises built before 1980 have until 1 August 2016 to register for free testing under the Government's Voluntary Purchase and Demolition Program.
+If the test result demonstrates the property is affected, owners of premises built before 1980 may be eligiblle for inclusion into the NSW Government's Voluntary Purchase and Demolition Program.
 For more information on the Program, visit the Loose-fill asbestos insulation section of the Fair Trading website.

 If the property you are looking at has a swimming pool check that the pool is fenced and meets fencing requirements.
 Please visit the pool safety checklists page on the NSW Swimming Pool Register for further information.